-I'm the writer behind the articles on this website, author of fiction books, the creator of the Kate Hildenbrand YouTube channel, and host of the Modern-Day Hippie podcast.
+I'm the writer behind the articles on this website, author of fiction books, the creator of the Kate Hildenbrand podcast, and a student of marine ecology.
 At least, that's me on the surface.

 I grew up in Germany, an alien in a world that wasn't mine until I sold almost everything and moved to California.
 Now, the world is my home.

 I spent four years in California, my heart's home, where I started a long journey of finding myself, exploring my sexuality, finding my voice and my style, and letting myself be who I am.
 After having to leave California, I spent a year in New Zealand, then a year in the Netherlands.
 Now, I live in a village a little under an hour outside of the harbor city Hamburg in Northern Germany.
-Here, I'll finally finish my bachelor in Marine Ecology before moving on to the next place—wherever that may be.
+Here, I'll finally finish my bachelor in Marine Ecosystems before moving on to the next place—wherever that may be.
 Northern Australia, maybe?
 Mexico?
 Through this journey, I have changed from a person I no longer recognize to the growing person I am today.
 My journey isn't over, literally and metaphorically.
-Germany won't be the last place I live and I am growing to become a better person every day.
+Germany won't be the last place I live, and I am growing to become a better person every day.